Types of serological tests – types and their functions

 Types of serological tests

-- Agglutination tests
+1. Agglutination tests

-Agglutination tests use the reaction between antibodies and antigens on the surface of cells or molecules, which leads to their clumping (agglutination).
-They are used in transfusion medicine for blood grouping and in bacterial diagnostics, e.g. in tests for the presence of Salmonella spp. - ELISA tests (Enzyme-Linked Immunosorbent Assay)
+Agglutination tests utilize the reaction between antibodies and antigens on the surface of cells or molecules, which leads to their clumping (agglutination).
+They are used in transfusion medicine for blood typing and in bacterial diagnostics, such as testing for Salmonella spp.

-ELISA tests are one of the most commonly used immunoenzymatic methods.
-They allow for the detection of specific antigens or antibodies in a sample, which makes them a universal tool in the diagnosis of many infectious diseases, such as HIV, HCV or hepatitis B. They are also irreplaceable in screening and control tests. - Immunochromatographic tests
+ELISA tests are among the most commonly used immunoenzymatic methods.
+They detect specific antigens or antibodies in a sample, making them a universal tool in the diagnosis of many infectious diseases, such as HIV, HCV, and hepatitis B. They are also indispensable in screening and follow-up tests.

-Each of the above-mentioned types of tests has its unique applications, and their appropriate selection allows for obtaining precise and reliable results that support doctors and scientists in making key decisions.
+Each of the above-mentioned types of tests has its unique applications, and their appropriate selection allows for precise and reliable results that support doctors and scientists in making key decisions.

 Summary

-Our offer includes a wide selection of products supporting work in laboratories, such as: Pasteur pipettes and pipette tips.
-Thanks to them, your work will be more precise and effective.
+Our offer includes a wide selection of products supporting work in laboratories, such as: Pasteur pipettes and pipette tipsThanks to them, your work will be more precise and effective.